Donald Trump Says He Disagrees With Anthony Fauci On Reopening Schools

-In a Wednesday appearance on Fox News, President Donald Trump claimed to disagree with Dr. Anthony Fauci on the topic of reopening American schools amid the coronavirus pandemic, Raw Story reported.
+In a clip from an appearance set to air Thursday on Fox News, President Donald Trump claimed to disagree with Dr. Anthony Fauci on the topic of reopening American schools amid the coronavirus pandemic, Raw Story reported.

 “Anthony is a good person, a very good person,” Trump said to host Maria Bartiromo.
 “I’ve disagreed with him.
 I think that we have to open our schools … I totally disagree with him on schools.”